 Research on the traditional areas of enhanced oil recovery with gas and chemical flooding continues as well, including the use of computational intelligence for reservoir characterization, and numerical simulation of oil and gas reservoirs using data of all scales.

-The PRRC is also involved in two major programs that reflect New Mexico Tech's research leadership and superior project management capabilities:
+The PRRC is also involved in a major program that reflects New Mexico Tech's research leadership and superior project management capabilities: